axeluhl/go-igtimi/README.md

 ## Protocol
+The following is a short summary of the most important parts of the protocol.
+For an in-depth description see [Riot Protocol Documentation](https://support.yacht-bot.com/YachtBot%20Products/Riot%20Protocol/).

 The devices send messages according to the riot protocol, as defined in [/proto/com/igtimi](/proto/com/igtimi/).
 The protocol is based on the [protobuf](https://developers.google.com/protocol-buffers) serialization format.

 Devices connect to the server via a TCP connection (usually on port 6000).
 The message are sent in a length-prefixed format, where each message is preceded by the length of the message in bytes encoded as a [protobuf Varint](https://protobuf.dev/programming-guides/encoding/#varints).
 All messages sent from/to the device must adhere to [*com.igtimi.Msg*](./proto/com/igtimi/IgtimiStream.proto).

 ### Acknowledgments